 We perform separate experiments for each of the two configurations of our game.
 The high-level structure of our experimental design for each configuration is the same; they differ in terms of when we show tips to the participant and which tips we show.
 Before starting our game, each participant is shown a set of game instructions and comprehension checks; then, they play a practice scenario twice (with an option to skip the second one).
 The practice scenario is meant to familiarize participants with the game mechanics and the user interface.
-In this scenario, they manage three identical chefs to make a single, simple food order.
-This food order is significantly different than the burger order used in the main game.
+In this scenario, they manage three identical chefs to make a single food order (different than the burger order used in the main game).
 Then, they proceed to play the scenarios for the current configuration.
 Table~\ref{tab:skillmatrix} exhibits the number of time steps needed for each of the virtual workers to complete each of the subtasks required to complete a single burger order.

-Finally, after completing all scenarios, we give each participant a post-game survey that includes several questions regarding their experience with the game.
+After completing all scenarios, we give each participant a post-game survey regarding their experience with the game.
 Each participant receives a participation fee of \$0.10 for each round they complete; they also receive a performance-based bonus based on the number of time steps taken to complete each round.
 The bonus ranges from \$0.15 to \$0.75 per round.
 Participants provided informed consent, and all study procedures were approved by our institution's Institutional Review Board.